Why HBO’s ‘The Last of Us’ Could Be a Game-Changing Adaptation

 When Game of Thrones was nearing the end of its first season, fans of the novels 📘 couldn’t wait for their friends who had not read them to experience a key scene from the book.
 It was one of the most shocking moments in TV history.
 And it happened again at the infamous Red Wedding of Season 3.
 The show had plenty of differences from the books, especially in later seasons when there were no more books to take from (let’s not talk about the zombie they put in a backpack 🎒.
 Was it in a backpack?
 I remember it in a backpack).
 But the scenes where the books and the series aligned were essential to retaining the story’s spirit.

-I expect this will be true for The Last of Us.
-I’m eager to see new scenes I didn’t experience in the game.
-If you told me they existed in some secret DLC, I would pop the disc in now to play it.
-But like those Song of Ice and Fire fans peeping at their friends from the corner of their eyes 👀 as they experienced vital scenes from the books, I can hardly wait for general audiences to enjoy some of the game’s most iconic moments.
-So as not to spoil, here are some teaser images I’ll be looking out for:
+This was very much true for The Last of Us.
+I was, however, excited to also see new scenes that I didn’t experience in the game (Episode 3 FTW!).
+If you told me they existed in some secret DLC, I would pop the disc in right now to play it (oh how I’d love to plant some strawberries).
+But like those Song of Ice and Fire fans peeping at their friends from the corner of their eyes 👀 as they experienced vital scenes from the books, I could hardly wait for general audiences to enjoy some of the game’s most iconic moments.
+So as not to spoil those who haven’t watched the series yet, here are some images from the game that we got to see play out in a new but familiar way:

 Bitten (From the DLC)